 While some forms of abuse, such as sexual or physical abuse, are easily identified, emotional abuse can be more difficult to pinpoint in a relationship, as the pain and scars are mental, not physical.
-Barrie Davenport, founder of emotional support website, Live Bold & Bloom, reveals 25 signs that could mean you are emotionally abusing your partner…
+It is natural to wonder, am I being emotionally abused?
+Barrie Davenport, founder of emotional support website, Live Bold & Bloom, reveals 25 signs that could mean you are emotionally abusing your partner.

 We have all heard of emotional abuse, but do you know what it really means?
-It is essential to be clear on what this form of abuse is and is not, in order to know if it is impacting your relationship.
+It is essential to be clear on what this form of abuse is, in order to know if it is impacting your relationship.

 It is OK to speak your mind openly and honestly, even if it is blunt.
 Raising your voice in an argument isn’t even necessarily abuse – it is a pretty standard expression of one’s emotions.

 Sometimes, this type of abuse is so subtle that you don’t even know you are doing it.
-You may be aware of your insecurities about whether or not your partner loves you, so you feel the need to accuse your partner of cheating, check their text messages, or tell them who they can and cannot be around.
+You may be aware of your insecurities about whether or not your partner loves you.
+You might feel the need to accuse your partner of cheating, or tell them who they can and cannot be around.
 Accusations, blame and checking up on your partner more than necessary constitutes emotional abuse.

 The truth is, more women experience this type of abuse than physical abuse.
-In fact, 35% of women who have been married or lived with a partner have been in an emotionally abusive relationship, while only 29% of women have been physically abused by their male partners.
+In fact, 35% of women who have been married or lived with a partner have been in an emotionally abusive relationship.
+In contrast, only 29% of women have been physically abused by their male partners.
 Emotional abuse is often the precursor to physical abuse.

-Is it possible that you may be emotionally abusing your love partner?
+Is it possible that you may be emotionally abusing your partner?

-Whether or not you recognise these signs to be abusive, they are behaviours that you should watch out for when you are in a relationship so you can be sure that you don’t destroy the trust, intimacy and love you share with your partner.
+Whether or not you recognise these signs to be abusive, they are behaviours that you should watch out for.
+Otherwise, you might destroy the trust, intimacy and love you share with your partner.

 1. You often criticise your partner